isb-cgc/examples-Compute/grid-engine/README.md

 gcloud compute ssh grid-engine-workstation
 ```

-Once logged in, you can finish the setup process by cloning this repo and running an additional setup script:
+Once logged in, you can finish the setup process by authenticating to Google, cloning this repo and running an additional setup script:
 ```
-git clone https://github.com/isb-cgc/examples-Compute.git
-cd examples-Compute/grid-engine
-chmod u+x workstation-setup.sh
+gcloud auth login  # use the same identity that you used to create the instance git clone https://github.com/isb-cgc/examples-Compute.git cd examples-Compute/grid-engine chmod u+x workstation-setup.sh
 ./workstation-setup.sh
 ```

 The above command will install all of the necessary dependencies and github repos, and partially configure Elasticluster.
 Be sure to read the [documentation](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create) for the `gcloud compute instances create` command to figure out what additional command line flags you will need to configure your workstation.
-Alternatively, you can create an instance under "Products and Services" -> "Compute Engine" in the Google Developer's Console.
+Alternatively, you can create an instance under ["Products and Services" -> "Compute Engine"](https://console.cloud.google.com/compute) in the Google Developer's Console.

-You will also need to provide some additional configuration values for each configuration file created by the workstation setup script in ./elasticluster/config.d.
+You will also need to provide some additional configuration values for each configuration file created by the workstation setup script in ~/.elasticluster/config.d.
 The required manual configuration can be found in the individual files with in ~/.elasticluster/config.d, as follows:

 ```
 ...